peterramsing/lost/README.md

 - `gutter` - The margin on the right side of the element used to create a gutter.
 Typically this is left alone and settings.gutter will be used, but you can override it here if you want certain elements to have a particularly large or small gutter (pass 0 for no gutter at all).
 - `flex|no-flex` - Determines whether this element should use Flexbox or not.
+- Setting `lost-column` to `none` will unset the column by inheriting the rules from the parent container.

 ```css
 div {